 Artificial Intelligence Proctoring System or AIPS in short has reinvented proctoring mechanism.
-Apart from being user-friendly, AIPS keeps track of the candidate exceptionally, with a little or no human intervention.
+Apart from being user-friendly, AIPS keeps track of the candidate exceptionally, with little or no human intervention.

 At the outset, AI-based proctoring is an automated virtual proctoring system that monitors the candidate and his environment during the assessment duration.
 The system mainly deters and detects any suspicious candidate activity that amounts to cheating.